capbrown/text-binary-image-converter/README.md

 # text-binary-image-converter

 I was creating a small painting for a family member and wanted it to included an encoded message.
 This utility converts a plaintext message into binary which becomes an 'abstract' image of the data.
-This was also created to increase my familiarity with numpy arrays and GUI creation in Python.
+Basically the skim milk of QR codes.
+It was also created to increase my familiarity with numpy arrays and GUI creation in Python.

 ## Dependencies